Bad habits impair your brain.

 We all have the capacity for success, no matter our age.

-Below are three habits I uncovered in my study of successful individuals that will act like fertilizer for your brain:
+Below are three habits I uncovered in my study of successful individuals that will act as fertilizer for your brain:

 88% of the successful individuals in my study read at least 30 minutes a day to learn.